Food systems use large amounts of natural resources and have significant environmental impacts; so what can we do to

 - All food follows a pathway through time and space – or life cycle – from agricultural production through to eventual consumption or waste disposal.

 - At each stage in the life cycle, resources are used (e.g. land) and outputs are created, some desirable (e.g. food), others not so (e.g. greenhouse gases).

 - These inputs and outputs, in turn, impact upon things we care about such as biodiversity, human health, resource depletion, and climate change.

-- LCA is an internationally standardised method for quantifying inputs and outputs related to a given amount of product or service, and for assessing the impacts
+- LCA is an internationally standardised method for quantifying inputs and outputs related to a given amount of product or service, and for assessing their impacts.

-- The value of the LCA method is in understanding whole-system impacts.
-This avoids the risk of improving one stage in the supply chain or impact of concern, while simply shifting the problem to another stage in the supply chain or onto a different concern
+- The value of the LCA method is in understanding the impacts of the whole-system.
+This avoids the risk of improving one stage in the supply chain or impact of concern, while simply shifting the problem to another stage in the supply chain or onto a different concern.

 - Using LCA, we can ask questions about which ways of producing, distributing, consuming and disposing of foods, have the lowest environmental impacts.